 The sun was rising over the frosty hillside.
 I forgot where I was as my eyes opened.
 I was outside somewhere, perhaps camping?
 I was so warm inside my sleeping bag, it was hard to imagine within inches were subfreezing temperatures.
+Oh yes, it was all coming back.
 Instead of walls and a house, I had carefully selected wool batting and fabric on the inside and wrapped up in my organic canvas tent coated with beeswax.
 I was basically in a cacoon of my own making.
 I had entered a world few dare to travel.
 It is a world of exquisite beauty and silence.
-There was no hardship or deprivation.
 I laid there awhile until I could remember the day of the week…It was January 8, 2013.
 I was starting my first day of living outdoors in winter.
 Tipi wasn’t set up yet.
 I was starting with just the sky as my roof.

 I pulled out breakfast that was carefully prepared ahead for this hour when fingers would not move.
 Food that was close to what the Native Americans who lived here before I did would eat.
 There was no desire for anything but raw meat and butter.
 I was not going to trouble with fire, and I had made a special fermented carrot recipe that I thought, when mixed with the meat, was probably close to their pemmican idea.
 This food was the key to making this whole idea work.
 Every resource possible had to be directed to setting metabolism right, generating heat, and providing sustained energy.
 This wasn’t for wussies.